 Lobbying—generally defined as a citizens' right to speak freely to affect decisions and petition the government—is a crucial right, and an important part of the legislative process.
 This right has also created an industry whose numbers have increased dramatically over the years, along with a growth in related restrictions, registration and reporting requirements.
 NCSL maintains related resources on mandatory cooling-off periods for state legislators, limits on the use of public funds for lobbying, and disclosure requirements for legislators relating to their connections with lobbyists.
-Additionally, several past publications are available related to the lobbying subtopic of ethics, including articles on lobbyist-legislator gift bans, the growth in the number of lobbyists, and a 2009 article.
+Additionally, several past publications are available related to the lobbying subtopic of ethics, including articles on lobbyist-legislator gift bans, the ethics of lobbying generally, the growth in the number of lobbyists, and a 2009 article.

 All states require lobbyists to report on certain activites—but that's where the similarities end.
 This 50-state chart outlines who, be it lobbyists, lobbyist employers, lobbyist principals, or others, must report and what details they must disclose.

 Visit this resource to see who must register as a lobbyist, any associated fees that apply, what requirements must be met in order to lobby, and how they must identify themselves, if at all.